UMass-Rescue/RescueBox/src/face-detection-recognition/face_detection_recognition/app-info.md

 ## 2. Search for matches

-- To search for facial matches within the existing database, use the **Find Matching Faces for Single Image** endpoint.
+- To search for facial matches within the existing database, use the **Find Face Bulk** link.

 ### Inputs

-- **Image Directory:** A query image to be compared against the database.
+- **Query Directory:** query images to be compared against the database.

 - **Collection Name:** Choose the collection to search within.